Healthdirect Free Australian health advice you can count on.

 Some examples of these factors include:

-• Drug and alcohol abuse: illicit drug use can trigger a manic episode (bipolar disorder) or an episode of psychosis.
+• Drug and alcohol abuse — illicit drug use can trigger a manic episode (bipolar disorder) or an episode of psychosis.
 Drugs such as cocaine, marijuana and amphetamines can cause paranoia.

-• Trauma and stress: in adulthood, traumatic life events or ongoing stress such as social isolation, domestic violence, relationship breakdown, financial or work problems can increase the risk of mental illness.
+• Trauma and stress — in adulthood, traumatic life events or ongoing stress can increase the risk of mental illness.
+Issues such as social isolation, domestic violence, relationship breakdown, financial or work problems can impact on mental health.
 Traumatic experiences such as living in a war zone can increase the risk of post-traumatic stress disorder (PTSD).

-• Personality factors: some traits such as perfectionism or low self-esteem can increase the risk of depression or anxiety.
+• Personality factors — some traits such as perfectionism or low self-esteem can increase the risk of depression or anxiety.

 When should I see my doctor?